 - Never hide a spare ignition key on the vehicle.
 Thieves look for keys in popular hiding places like inside a car bumper or wheel well.

-AAA provides more than 60 million members with automotive, travel, insurance and financial services through its federation of 34 motor clubs and nearly 1,000 branch offices across North America.
-Since 1902, the not-for-profit, fully tax-paying AAA has been a leader and advocate for safe mobility.
+AAA provides more than 62 million members with automotive, travel, insurance and financial services through its federation of independently owned motor clubs and nearly 1,000 branch offices across North America.
+Since 1902, AAA has been a leader and advocate for the motorist and safe mobility.
 Drivers can request roadside assistance, identify nearby gas prices, locate discounts, book a hotel or map a route via the AAA Mobile app.
 AAA Texas branch offices throughout the state can be found by visiting www.AAA.com.
 Follow AAA Texas on Twitter: @AAATexas and Facebook: www.facebook.com/AAATexas.
-Find additional news from AAA Texas in our online newsroom at http://tx-aaa.iprsoftware.com/.